 The home screen will display room temperature, zone mode icon and a fault bell if a system fault is detected.

-The Zone Temp set point can be adjusted by pressing the effective set point one half of a degree.
+The Zone Temp set point can be adjusted by pressing the

+▲ up arrow key or ▼ the down arrow key.
+Each press will change the effective set point one half of a degree.
 The effective heating and cooling set points will also display as adjustment is being made.
 The screen will revert back to the home screen after 5 seconds.
 The illustration on the right shows the room temp is 78, effective cooling set point is 76 and the effective heating set point is 70.